DaoCloud/DaoCloud-docs/docs/en/docs/native/knowledge.md

 - [Application of Chaos Engineering in Microservice Scenario](https://mp.weixin.qq.com/s/dEA3g3JnAKloW6K7cUskYQ)

-    Hangzhou Mike Technology introduced Chaos Mesh, a cloud-native chaos engineering testing platform, to solve the pain points encountered in the robustness testing of microservices in cloud financial use cases.
+    Hangzhou Mike Technology introduced Chaos Mesh, a cloud native chaos engineering testing platform, to solve the pain points encountered in the robustness testing of microservices in cloud financial use cases.

 - [Baidu Cloud Native Mixed Department Large-scale Implementation Road](https://mp.weixin.qq.com/s/OgU2uRGhIy7r6WucvdrPzg)

     Hybrid technology, that is, online business and offline tasks are mixed and deployed on the same physical resources, and resource isolation, scheduling and other control methods are used to make full use of resources while ensuring service stability.
-    The Baidu cloud-native hybrid system is mainly divided into three parts: stand-alone management layer, scheduling layer, and operation layer.
+    The Baidu cloud native hybrid system is mainly divided into three parts: stand-alone management layer, scheduling layer, and operation layer.
     The stand-alone layer provides resource quality management, kernel-level QoS isolation, resource view reporting and policy enforcement, and eBPF fine-grained metric collection capabilities;
     The scheduling layer is responsible for the perception of resource dynamic source view and providing the best scheduling strategy;
     The operation layer provides features such as resource portrait, resource operation, water level setting, and hot spot management.